BestTimesToVisit.com Logo

 culture

-When visiting temples like Wat Rong Khun (the White Temple) or Wat Phra Kaeo, dress respectfully.
-This means covering your shoulders and knees – no exceptions!
-It's a sign of respect, and you'll avoid being turned away at the entrance.
-A light sarong or scarf is a great packing item for this.
+Dress respectfully when visiting temples like Wat Rong Khun (the White Temple) or Wat Phra Kaeo.
+This means covering your shoulders and knees; a sarong or scarf is a lifesaver if you forget.
+Locals appreciate the effort, and it's essential for entry.

 transport